MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Remarks

-A template version of this function can be used to validate the count at compile time, and to preserve info about the span by returning a span of fixed extent when possible.
+Use the template version of this function when possible to validate the `count` at compile time, and to preserve info about the span since it returns a span of fixed extent.

 ### Example